Why do cats stand on their hind legs?

 There is nothing more adorable or fascinating than watching kittens chase each other around the house.

-You will notice that sometimes a kitten stands briefly on its hind legs before jumping on her sibling.
+You will notice that sometimes a kitten stands up briefly in an upright position on its back legs before jumping on her sibling.

 The same happens when she is playing excitedly and throwing a toy around.
 It’s all part of the game!